 Merrill C. Godfrey litigates complex civil matters and appeals.
-He represents plaintiffs and defendants in the federal courts and in administrative proceedings.
+He represents plaintiffs and defendants in federal and state courts and in administrative proceedings.

 Practice & Background